rekomerio/wedding-page-react/README.md

 # wedding-page-react
 Web app for managing weddings.
-I'm doing this project for my sisters wedding and it is not yet finished.

-I wanted to add some screenshots of the current progress to show it to potential recruiters, because I'm trying to find internship for the summer.
+I'm doing this project for my sisters wedding and it is not yet finished, but I wanted to add some screenshots of the current progress to show it to potential recruiters.

 ### Main functionality
  * Owner can write and edit blogs